telerik/xaml-docs/controls/radfiledialogs/events.md

         }
 	{{endregion}}

-* __DirectoryRequesting__: This event can be used to filter the navigation in RadTreeView and RadBreadcrumb or any other [Custom Places]({%slug radfiledialogs-features-customplaces%}) that are added.
+* __DirectoryRequesting__: This event can be used to filter the navigation RadTreeView and RadBreadcrumb or any [Custom Places]({%slug radfiledialogs-features-customplaces%}) that are added.
 The following example demonstrates how you can filter out the "D:\\" and "K:\\" directories:

 	#### __[C#] Example 3: Filtering the D and K directories__
 	{{region cs-radfiledialogs-events-2}}